telerik/kendo-ui-core/docs/web/window/overview.md

 > Loading HTML fragments (partial content) inside an iframe is incorrect.
 Iframe pages should include a DOCTYPE, `html`, `head` and `body` tags, just like a standard web page does.

+> Using iframes on iOS devices is not recommended.
+Iframes on these devices are not scrollable and always expand to match the content.

 ### Accessing the `window` and `document` objects inside the `iframe`

 In order to access content and script objects inside the Kendo UI Window `iframe`, the nested page must belong to the **same domain** as the main page.